 In today’s digital age, this approach won’t cut it.
 As a business, you need to be able to keep up with the demands of your consumers if you want to out-rank the competition and convert more users.
 So why are so many businesses, and agencies, ignoring this vital factor when creating a new website?

 User experience, or ‘UX’, is a term that’s becoming more prominent in the website build process.
-A great user experience isn’t something that your visitors will necessarily notice.
+Great user experience isn’t something that your visitors will necessarily notice.
 Instead, the UX will guide the user through your website, facilitating their needs and moving them through the funnel seamlessly.

 On the other hand, a lousy user experience is something your audience will notice.
 Have you ever visited a website where you weren’t able to find out what the brand does, let alone find what you’re looking for?
 46% of online shoppers list this as the main reason for leaving a website, and 38% stated they would stop engaging with a site if the layout was unattractive.
 These numbers alone tell us that we need to be doing more to understand our target audience, and using the results to inform our design process.